zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ### 📊 Benchmark Results

-The tables above give you a quick idea of the performance gains when using **Bulk Insert in EF Core**.
-But to give you a more complete picture, we also ran **extensive benchmarks across all major database providers** with BenchmarkDotNet.
+The following benchmarks show how `BulkInsert` compares with EF Core `SaveChanges`.
+For a broader comparison, we also ran benchmarks across all major database providers using BenchmarkDotNet.

 👉 Explore detailed results: